Douglas Walter McCormick: iVillage Highlights 1999-2006

-Other Business Activities
+Other business activities

-McCormick is chairman of the board to Everyday Health, currently the largest venture-backed digital media company in New York, and LIN Media, a multimedia company comprising 43 television stations, 7 digital channels and other media properties, as well as vice chairman of the executive committee at Reelz Channel.
-He is a board member of and investor in Ovation TV, StyleCaster and Precision Demand and former board member of CBS Marketwatch (MKTW), Pump Audio and Wayport, Inc. McCormick is also president of The Cancer Prevention and Treatment Fund, associated with NewYork–Presbyterian Hospital and a trustee of the American Management Association.
+McCormick was chairman of the board to Everyday Health, currently the largest venture-backed digital media company in New York, and LIN Media, a multimedia company comprising 43 television stations, 7 digital channels and other media properties, as well as vice chairman of the executive committee at Reelz Channel.
+He was a board member of and investor in Ovation TV, StyleCaster and Precision Demand and former board member of CBS Marketwatch (MKTW), Pump Audio and Wayport, Inc. McCormick was also president of The Cancer Prevention and Treatment Fund, associated with NewYork–Presbyterian Hospital and a trustee of the American Management Association.

 Previously, McCormick served as chairman of the International Radio and Television Society (IRTS) and the Cabletelevision Advertising Bureau (CAB), a board member to the Online Publishers Association, the Walter Kaitz Foundation and Cable in the Classroom, as well as an advisory board member to the initial Ms. Foundation for Women Take our Daughters to Work Day.